Institute of Translation and Multilingual Communication – Incoming Exchange Students

 Our International Office (IO) campus Südstadt is in charge of the enrollment for all incoming students.

 You will receive an email with detailed information from our IO, in which you will be asked to register online with TH Köln's online portal "Mobility Online".
-Moreover, the IO provides you with information on how to proceed within "Mobility Online" and the documents you have to upload in order to finalize your registration.
-Therefore, please check your e-mails regularly.
+For the winter term (WiSe) the deadline is May, 1st, for the summer term (SoSe) the deadline is November, 1st.

 Once registration is completed, you will be able to download and print your Letter of Admission.
 This document states, that you have been accepted as an exchange student at the TH Köln and can be used as an official document.